 Related: How to Avoid Lifestyle Inflation When Your Salary Increases

 The strength of Dave Ramsey’s 7 Baby Steps is that it’s broken down into a one-size-fits-all action plan that almost anyone can do.
 It’s time-tested, and many people have used this plan as a guide to become debt-free over the years.

 The backbone of Dave Ramsey’s plan is that it’s easy to follow, easily accessible, and eliminates much of the heavy decision making involved in getting a handle on your finances.
 He tells you step by step what to do and the order in which you should do it.
 You can also access online tools and calculators to help keep you on track with his Baby Steps.

 There’s no shortage of available information and connections.

 You can find a large community of people who follow Dave Ramsey and are going through the program.
-You can connect with them online through social media or in community forums, or even in-person if you go through Financial Peace University.
-This support group helps to carry many people forward.
+You can connect with them online through social media, in community forums, or even in-person if you go through Financial Peace University.
+This support group helps carry many people forward.